lelopieri/numberToText/README.md

 - Login using credentials of a user that has the role _manager-gui_
 - At session __DEPLOY__ use the option __WAR file to deploy__
 - Select the generated file from your local computer and press \<__DEPLOY__\>

+Now you can access the endpoint through the URL <a href="http://localhost:8080/numbertotext/42" target="_blank">http://localhost:8080/numbertotext/42</a>

 [Using NumberToText](#using-numbertotext)